”Dead girl walking”, the boys say in the hall

 Other lesser-known disorders are:

-EDNOS – is an eating disorder that does not fall in any of the above categories – a combination of the symptoms of anorexia, bingeing and bulimia.
+EDNOS – is an eating disorder that does not fall into any of the above categories – a combination of the symptoms of anorexia, bingeing and bulimia.

 What causes eating disorders?